postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 ## Installing Interceptor

-To get started, you'll need to first install Postman Interceptor:
+To get started, install Postman Interceptor:

 1. [Download](https://go.pstmn.io/interceptor-download) Interceptor in the Chrome Web Store.
 If you already have the extension, ensure it is version v0.2.26 or later.